-Weekly Lessons are Offered in Piano, Suzuki Violin, Viola, Cello, Flute, Trumpet, Guitar, Bass and Drums
+Weekly Lessons Offered in Piano, Suzuki Violin, Viola, Cello, Flute

 Time and day of lessons are scheduled according to availability.

+Viola lessons are offered for Upper Elementary and Middle School students.
 The viola is the alto instrument of the violin family (violin, viola, cello).
 It is constructed using the same components as the violin, the only difference being the larger size.
-It’s stately and dark timbre contrasts sharply with that of the violin and makes the viola perfectly suited as the violin family’s middle voice.
+Its stately and dark timbre contrasts sharply with that of the violin and makes the viola perfectly suited as the violin family’s middle voice.

 Instructor: Toyoko Kitade

+Cello lessons are offered for Upper Elementary and Middle School students.
 The cello is the tenor and bass instrument of the violin family.
-The cello possesses a wide variety of differing tone colors and means of expression, ranging from the calm and solemn in the lower register to bursts of passion in the uppermost register.
+The cello possesses a wide variety of differing tone colors and means of expression, ranging from calm and solemn in the lower register to bursts of passion in the uppermost register.
 The same playing techniques can be played on the cello as violin and viola.

 Instructor: Toyoko Kitade

-Piano lessons are offered to students beginning in Primary and continuing through Middle School.
+Piano lessons are offered to students starting at 5 years and continuing through Middle School.
 Piano instruction is based on the idea that every child has musical potential and all children can learn to express themselves musically.
 Piano students begin by learning basic skills and progress to learning scales, music theory, and performance techniques.
 Lessons are designed around the individual child’s readiness and are supplemented when necessary, which provides a learning track of success for each student.